DhanushGD/Cold-Email-Generator/README.md

 - Scalable deployment ensures smooth performance even as the platform grows, with built-in security in the email generation process.

 ### 🌐 **Local and Cloud Deployment**
-- Local deployment with Docker ensures seamless development and testing.
 - Cloud hosting on **AWS EC2** ensures public accessibility and availability worldwide.

 ## 🛠️ **Tech Stack**